liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/intro.markdown

 hooks are hot-deployable and more forward compatible, so we urge you to use them preferentially.

-In this section of tutorials, you'll learn how to create hooks and you'll explore their most common uses.
+In this section of tutorials, you'll learn how to create hooks, and you'll explore their most common uses.

 ## Next Steps [](id=next-steps-hooks-lp-6-2-develop-tutorial)

-Take your pick from a host of hook plugin tutorials:

 <!--
 Creating a Hook